Australia is home to the largest uranium supply in the world, filling about a third of the world's uranium needs.

-Australia is the third biggest uranium producer and holds around one third of the world's uranium resources.
-There are several ASX-listed mining stocks with uranium exposure.
-Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA), while others are exploring new uranium deposits alongside other resources such as gold or silver.
+As a result, it's no surprise that there are several ASX-listed mining stocks with uranium exposure.
+Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA), while others are exploring new uranium deposits alongside other resources that they are mining.

-This commodity is best known for its use in nuclear energy production but has a destructive history.
-In recent years, uranium prices have fallen amid oversupply issues as Kazakstan has ramped up production and the Fukushima disaster led to plunging sentiment toward nuclear energy use.
+While it can be used in nuclear energy production, it has a destructive history.
+In recent years, uranium prices have fallen amid oversupply issues as Kazakhstan has ramped up production and the Fukushima disaster led to plunging sentiment toward nuclear energy use.

-Uranium stocks are stocks from companies involved in the mining, refining and distribution of global uranium.
+Uranium stocks are listed companies involved in the mining, refining and distribution of global uranium.

 ASX uranium stocks

 - Cameco Corp (CCJ)

 - Ur-Energy Inc. (URG)

 To date, there are no ASX-listed uranium ETFs and there are only a few pure-play ETFs dedicated to tracking uranium on overseas exchanges.
 These include the following: